royaltm/node-streamdb/lib/iter/README.md

   `mapper(item, index, iterator)` may be specified in this instance items are yielded for which returned values from a mapper are unique

+- `zip(it1, it2, ...itN[, mapper])`
+  zips current iterator with argument iterators and invokes mapper with elements from each iterator as arguments; yields mapper results;
+  if mapper is not provided yields elements from iterators as arrays;
+  ends when any of the iterators are done

 Execution methods:

 - `all()`